LIFT WORKSPACE

 Restructure content to align with interests

 People are visiting a coworking website to evaluate whether it's the right fit.
 It's a death sentence to bury decision-making info.
+My fix:

 Reducing cognitive load, increasing curiosity

 People don't want to decode a wall of text to decide what membership fits or which room has the amenities they need.
+My fix:

 Create visual & structural consistency